droxer/RxGo/docs/backpressure.md

 ## Overview

+RxGo implements backpressure through the Reactive Streams pull-based model where subscribers control the rate of data consumption.
+This is fundamentally different from push-based models where producers control emission rates.

 RxGo provides full Reactive Streams 1.0.4 compliance with four backpressure strategies to control flow when producers outpace consumers.

 ## Four Backpressure Strategies